 Students receive a degree from their college or university commensurate with their didactic and clinical training.

-For the majority of the internship, your learning schedule will include eight-hour days, five days per week.
-While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.
-Some weekend hours will also be included in your schedule.
+For the majority of your internship, your learning schedule includes eight-hour days, five days a week.
+While the regular workweek is usually 40 hours, additional projects, patient activities and homework are assigned.
+In addition, some weekend and evening hours are included in the schedule.

-Each fall, Mayo School of Health Sciences admits two students to its Child Life Internship at Mayo Clinic in Rochester.
-This ensures you will receive a comprehensive educational experience within a very small cohort.
+Each fall, Mayo School of Health Sciences admits two students to its Child Life Specialist Internship.
+This ensures that trainees receive a comprehensive educational experience within a very small cohort.